Coordinated UAV Beamforming and Control for Directional Jamming and Nulling: Introduction

 Research in control systems, in contrast, has emphasized the role of mobility in performing or defending against jamming attacks; however, the underlying communication model is often simplified and separated from mobility.
-For example, \cite{bhattacharya2010game, bhattacharya2011spatial, kan2016coverage, valianti2021multi, valianti2024cooperative} presented strategies for planning or agent placement to perform jamming, but assume disk models\footnote{Disk model is the assumption that jamming becomes uniformly impactful within a radius from the target, and is inefficient outside that radius.}, single omnidirectional antennas, or fixed beampatterns.
-These assumptions are often realistic, but restrict capabilities to cases where the target is far from friendly bases or in line of sight; otherwise, jamming the target also jams the friendly base.
+For example, \cite{bhattacharya2010game, bhattacharya2011spatial, kan2016coverage, valianti2021multi, valianti2024cooperative} presented strategies for planning or agent placement to perform jamming, but assume disk models\footnote{The deterministic disk model assumes that jamming is effective within a fixed radius from the receiver, and is otherwise not effective.}, single omnidirectional antennas, or fixed beampatterns.
+These provide useful guidelines for the geometry of jammer effectiveness, but restrict capabilities to cases where the target is far from friendly clients or in line of sight; otherwise, jamming the target also jams the friendly client.
 Other studies have modeled jamming at the control system level \cite{etesami2019dynamic, li2015jamming, lee2015jamming, zhang2016attack, surabhi, hideaki, teixeira, 8693810}, but do not account for the communication model that relates spatial geometry to jamming impact.
 This gap motivates our study of coordinated beamforming and control for directional jamming and nulling.

 We consider a unified framework that integrates antenna beamforming with dynamics to achieve directional jamming with guaranteed nulls toward friendly clients.
-Specifically, we study a jammer UAV that carries two omnidirectional antennas, and which controls their phases, orientation, as well as its position to i) ensure zero jamming power reaches a friendly client, and to ii) maximize jamming power radiated towards an eavesdropper.
-The use of two antennas here enables the formation of smooth beampatterns that are robust to variations in the eavesdropper’s direction, as shown in Figure \ref{fig:beams_example}.
+Specifically, we study a jammer UAV that carries two omnidirectional antennas, and which controls their phases and rotational orientation, as well as its position to i) ensure zero jamming power reaches a friendly client, and to ii) maximize jamming power radiated towards an eavesdropper.
+We assume the antenna spacing is fixed and within one-half of the carrier wavelength, often referred to as a two-element uniform linear array.
+This configuration allows smooth beampatterns that remain robust to variations in the eavesdropper’s direction (Figure \ref{fig:beams_example}).

 To achieve the first requirement, we compute a closed-form expression for the antennas' phases so that their signals cancel out in the client's direction.
 This forces the antennas' beampattern to take a shape similar to the right part of Figure 1.
 To achieve the second requirement, we formulate an optimal control problem wherein the objective is for the UAV to relocate to get in a better jamming position while conforming to actuation constraints.
 For this problem, we compute the optimal antenna orientation pointwise in closed form, whereas we solve for the optimal control input of the UAV using Pontryagin's principle.
 Our results demonstrate how integrating control and communication design can significantly enhance the efficacy of jamming operations.